top of page

 • Arcady residents who feel unwell and think they may have COVID-19 should contact a Residential Assistant (RA) or other staff member using the RA duty phone (027 247 4727) to obtain a RAT test, to arrange meal deliveries and welfare checks.

-• Residents who have COVID-19 should self-isolate in their room for five days from the date they became symptomatic, or the day they tested positive (whichever is earlier).
-Hall staff will take care of residents who are unwell and self-isolating.
+• Hall staff will take care of residents who are unwell and self-isolating.
 A staff member will visit you at least once daily in person, and deliver your meals.

 • Most otherwise healthy people experience only mild symptoms with the now dominant, omicron variant of Covid-19.
 However, if you begin to feel very unwell, we will seek medical advice from the UC Health Centre and, if necessary, arrange for you to be seen by a doctor and/or be admitted to hospital.